 In 1983, the home computer industry was far from decided.
 Commodore led the industry in sales, but looked vulnerable.
 Its VIC-20 computer was underpowered and sales were fading fast.
 The Commodore 64 was selling well, but Commodore was having trouble keeping up with demand, especially for peripherals like disk drives.
 The Commodore 64 was a bargain at $299 compared to more expensive computers from Apple and Atari, but a bare $299 computer wasn’t very useful.
 You really needed a disk drive and a printer to do anything with the system.

 Coleco saw an opening.
 In January 1983, Coleco announced the Coleco Adam computer.
 For $525, Coleco promised a complete system.
-It would have 80K of RAM, a full-travel keyboard, tape-based storage, a daisywheel printer, and word processing software.
+It would have 80K of RAM, a full-travel keyboard, tape-based storage, a daisywheel printer, and software including the game Buck Rogers: Planet of Zoom and a word processor.
 It could use an inexpensive television for a monitor, like other home computers of the day.
 The Adam was a lot like the Texas Instruments TI-99/4A, but by using a Zilog CPU, it was easier to program.
 It looked like what the TI-99/4A should have been.

 The Adam gave protection to the Coleco Vision game console as well.
 Commodore successfully attacked Atari by saying it made more sense to buy one of their computers rather than a machine that could only play video games.
 Coleco introduced a version of the Adam that plugged into an existing Coleco Vision console, turning it into a full-blown computer system.